oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 18. Step 5 requires you to specify host credentials before you can run the step.

-     To enable the step, select the following credentials: **ORACLE** in the dropdown menu of Named Credential Name.
+     Click on the field, select the following credentials: **ORACLE** in the dropdown menu of Named Credential Name.
 Click Save.

      ![Specify value complete - Step 5](images/start-runbook-incident/specify-host-cred-pt1-24ai.png " ")